wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 -----

 - Get CO₂ timeline.
-- Decide for a time unit.
+- Decide for a time unit that is transient over the whole dataset (60k years).
 - Create a `environment.yml` file plus instructions for how to use it with Anaconda.
 - Decide for a license.
 - Explain `external_files/` + checksums.